 When it comes to supply, many commodities are sensitive to factors such as weather and logistics.
 The political situation and stability in the producing region will also be of importance.
 For livestock and produce, disease and health scares can have a huge impact on both supply and demand.

-Global developments and technological advances can impact both supply and demand of commodities.
-Increased building in China did for instance create a higher demand for steel that was noticeable world-wide.
+Global developments and technological advances can impact both the supply and demand of commodities.
+Increased building in China did, for instance, create a higher demand for steel that was noticeable worldwide.